threefoldtecharchive/info_manual3/wiki/weblets/weblets_profile_manager.md

 ## Secure

-The profile manager creates a profile, which is only available in your browser in an encrypted way.
+The profile manager creates a profile, which is only available locally, in your browser, and in an encrypted way.
 There is no risk of hacking, just be careful not to share your browser setting secret.

 ## Process